 - Can I use a document camera during a Zoom meeting?

-You can either share a document camera using the desktop app or alternatively share an iPhone/iPad device with screen mirroring or using a wired connection, or screen broadcast from a 2nd device.
+You can either share a document camera using the desktop app, share an iPhone/iPad device with screen mirroring or using a wired connection, or screen broadcast from a 2nd device.

 - How do I record a Zoom class meeting?
 Should I use Local or Cloud recording?

 A host can click on the Record icon at the bottom of the window during a meeting or set the meeting to record automatically in the meeting settings.
 Cloud recording is recommended over Local recording as it can be accessed by the host from any device after the meeting and be shared with students in the course more easily.

 - Are there guidelines for making recordings of class sessions?

 Rice University has guidelines for recording academic class meetings with Zoom.

 For all academic class recordings, these will be automatically deleted 60 days after the end of each semester.
 If an instructor wishes to maintain the recording longer, they need to download it onto university approved devices, networks or platforms, and must do so in accordance with FERPA guidelines.

 - Does FERPA apply to class Zoom meetings?

 If students are seen, heard or named in a recording, then that recording can only be viewed by the instructor and members of that particular course section during the respective semester, unless students have signed releases.
 If instructors need to archive a course recording for their own future reference they may download them and save them to their Rice Box or Rice Google Drive accounts and not share them with others.
 The Office of the Registrar has provided further FERPA and Lecture Capture and Audio/Video Recording FAQs.